bi12-335-usth/yomuyume-slides/slides.md

 we have with current solutions

 - Bad UI/UX design choices
-- Too slow, too much performance overhead
+- Inconvenient to manage metadata
 - No longer maintained
-- Inconvenient to manage metadata
+- Too slow, too much performance overhead
 - Have primitive/no recommendation system

-*and more...*
+*and maybe more...*

 # Goals